-- Tobacco use of any type strictly prohibited on all Freeman Health System properties; nicotine replacement options offered for all admitted patients.
+- Tobacco use of any type is strictly prohibited on all Freeman Health System properties; nicotine replacement options are offered for all admitted patients.

 - Mandatory check by hospital maintenance personnel of all personal electrical appliances (hair dryer, electric razor, etc.) before use in the hospital.

 Patients should ensure the fulfillment of financial obligations related to hospital care within a reasonable period of time and take personal responsibility for arrangement, payment and liability of any private duty care.